Hallucinations Before Death: A Guide for Hospice Care

 Hallucinations Before Death

 As death approaches, it is not uncommon for the dying to experience some unusual mental phenomena known as hallucinations.
 This guide aims to demystify this topic, so that readers can better understand what is happening and how to provide comfort and support to their loved ones.
-In this guide we will discuss the common types of hallucinations, causes, stages of death, when hallucinations may start, non-visual hallucinations, and what it means if someone experiences hallucinations before death.
+In this guide we will discuss the common types of hallucinations, causes, stages of death, when hallucinations may start, non-visual hallucinations, and what it means if someone experiences hallucinations or near death experiences before death.

 But before we delve into these topics, let’s define what a hallucination is.
 A hallucination is defined as a sensory experience that is perceived without any of the relevant external stimuli being present.
 It is often a vivid and realistic experience that may include sights, smells, sounds, tastes, or feelings.
 It is important to note here that hallucinations are distinct from dreams or daydreams, as they may be experienced while awake.